polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 A [FRAME](#frame) primitive that identifies the source of a [dispatched](#dispatchable) function call into the [runtime](#runtime).
 The FRAME System pallet defines three built-in [origins](#origin).
-As a [pallet](#pallet) developer, you can also define custom origins, such as those defined by the [Collective pallet](https://paritytech.github.io/substrate/master/pallet_collective/enum.RawOrigin.html).
+As a [pallet](#pallet) developer, you can also define custom origins, such as those defined by the [Collective pallet](https://paritytech.github.io/substrate/master/pallet_collective/enum.RawOrigin.html){target=\_blank}.

 ## Pallet

 A module that can be used to extend the capabilities of a [FRAME](#frame)-based [runtime](#runtime).
 Pallets bundle domain-specific logic with runtime primitives like [events](#event) and [storage items](#storage-item).

+## Paseo

+Paseo testnet provisions testing on Polkadot's "production" runtime, which means less chance of feature/code mismatch when developing parachain apps.
+Specifically, after the [Polkadot Technical fellowship](https://wiki.polkadot.network/docs/learn-polkadot-technical-fellowship){target=\_blank} proposes a runtime upgrade for Polkadot, this testnet is updated, giving a period where the testnet will be ahead of Polkadot to allow for testing.

 ## Parachain

 A parachain is a blockchain that derives shared infrastructure and security from a _[relay chain](#relay-chain)_.
-You can learn more about parachains on the [Polkadot Wiki](https://wiki.polkadot.network/docs/en/learn-parachains).
+You can learn more about parachains on the [Polkadot Wiki](https://wiki.polkadot.network/docs/en/learn-parachains){target=\_blank}.

 ## Polkadot network

-The [Polkadot network](https://polkadot.network/) is a blockchain that serves as the central hub of a heterogeneous blockchain network.
+The [Polkadot network](https://polkadot.network/){target=\_blank} is a blockchain that serves as the central hub of a heterogeneous blockchain network.
 It serves the role of the [relay chain](#relay-chain) and supports other chains—the [parachains](#parachain)—by providing shared infrastructure and security.

 ## Relay Chain

 The central hub in a heterogeneous network of multiple blockchains.
 Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the other blockchains—the [parachains](#parachain)—in the network.
 In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without needing to trust one another.

 ## Rococo